April 19

 Today, in 1896, the Yukon Gold Rush began... the northern branch of the California Gold Rush, which then grew into the Great San Francisco Grape Fraud, and is still continuing today, on blank walls in cyberspace filled up with advertising, in Silicone Enhancement Valley...

-Marguerite Annie Johnson (Maya Angelou sounds so much more... authorial? authoritative? authorised?), born today in 1928 ... (click here for a surprising Ghana connection)
+Marguerite Ann Johnson (Maya Angelou sounds so much more... authorial? authoritative? authorised?), born today in 1928 ... (click here for a surprising Ghana connection to accompany the surprising Vietnam connection that will eventually be in my essay on Marguerite Duras)

 NATO established, today in 1949.
 The twelve countries that formed the North Atlantic Treaty Organisation were Belgium, Britain, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal and the United States.
 Since then it has grown to twenty-nine, Greece and Turkey joining in 1952, Germany in 1955, Spain in 1982, the Czech Republic, Hungary and Poland in 1999, Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia in 2004, Albania and Croatia in 2009, and Montenegro in 2017.